Mayan Historical Sites

 The most famous Mayan site around the world is Chichen Itza, but many others are scattered across the scrub jungle of the peninsular and in many ways make for more interesting exploring.
 For our first excursion out of Valladolid we had planned a trip to Ek Balam, which translates roughly as “Jaguar Star”.
 Ek Balam is one of the smaller, and less visited Mayan sights, and in common with much of the Mayan culture dates back to around 300 A.D. but was abandoned around 1000 A.D long before the Spanish invasions.
 Archaeologists only started to unearth the historical buildings in 1996 and it has proved to be one of the more important sites of recent excavations, and also one of the best preserved.

-The Drive to Ek Balam
+Driving to Ek Balam

 The drive to Ek Balam took us along the main road north through smaller villages, each with their town squares and churches.
 This gave us a peek into the more rural parts of the Yucatan peninsular.
 After about half an hours drive we reached the parking lot for the archeological site.
 I would advise to get there as early as possible as some tour buses started to arrive late morning just when we were leaving and it is not a site suited to crowds.